 Finding Information on Florida Bar Disciplinary Actions

-A member of the public looking for information on whether a particular attorney has been disciplined for unethical behavior has a few different potential options he or she can use.
+A member of the public looking for information on whether a particular attorney has been disciplined for unethical behavior has a few different ways of finding out this information.
+Below, you can read more about how you can look up these details.

-This summary contains a list of the attorney’s name, his or her address of business, and the action that was taken.
+This summary contains a list of the attorney’s name, the address of their business, and the action that was taken.

 The Florida Bar maintains a searchable database of every attorney licensed to practice in Florida.
 As part of that database, any disciplinary actions taken against each attorney are included as part of the individual lawyer’s database record.